Expansion Joints In Buildings – Construction Technology

 Indian standards stipulate the installation of expansion joints in construction in IS 3414-1968, which is reaffirmed in 2000.

-Criteria for selection of filling materil
+Criteria for Selection of Filling Material

-The joint filler must be compressible without extrusion, that is it should be cellular.
+1. The joint filler must be compressible without extrusion, that is it should be cellular.

-The joint filler should regain its 75% thickness as soon as possible after relieving the pressure.
+2. The joint filler should regain its 75% thickness as soon as possible after relieving the pressure.

-The material should resist weathering as much as possible.
+3. The material should resist weathering as much as possible.

-Other types of joints in construction – Construction joint and Contraction joint
+Other Types of Joints in Construction – Construction joint and Contraction joint

 Construction Joints